 Booking.com does a great job of this on their website homepage as well as in their recent email marketing campaigns.

 As pictured above, they’re offering customers discounts on hotel bookings for the rest of 2020, targeting those who are beginning to travel again as well as the inevitable holiday season market.
-Booking.com are coupling their travel offer with eye-catching imagery and headlines to get people inspired for their future vacations, whenever they may come along.
+Booking.com is coupling their travel offer with eye-catching imagery and headlines to get people inspired for their future vacations, whenever they may come along.

 If you work in the hotel industry, you can target canceled or postponed bookings by offering flexible rebooking options.
 Encourage customers to rebook by offering them perks and you might be surprised by the business you’re able to recuperate.
 This can be easily managed by tracking customer information through email or using specialized tools like cookie trackers and management softwares.